Barnyvic/manage-products/README.md

 #### GET /api/v1/products

-Get all products with pagination
+Get all products with pagination and caching

 - Query Parameters:
   - page (default: 1)